 It’s not really difficult to meet new people in college since you are surrounded by people of similar age.
 In the real world, you’re surrounded by people of all ages.
 Eventually, you’ll meet people and create new friendships.

 What I like about in the real world is I’m enjoying my social life.
-Work is 8 hours a day, I could hangout with my friends after work, go to mall, or just do whatever I want without worrying about my homework, projects, etc.
+Work is 8 hours a day, I could hang out with my friends after work, go to the mall, or just do whatever I want without worrying about my homework, projects, etc.